parkersiddall/bookmarks_backend/README.md

 The project uses Jest in order to run integration tests and check the API endpoints as well as the DB connection.

 # Run locally
+In order to run the app locally you need to configure a .env file.
+Check the sample file to know how to name your variables.
+I Used MongoDB Atlas, which is easy to set up and get credentials.

+## Scripts
 Before running any scripts you'll have to run `npm install`

 - `npm start`: Start the app in production
 - `npm run dev`: Start the development server
 - `npm run text`: Runs all the integration test files in the directory
 - `npm run start:test`: Used to start the test server for E2E testing via Cypress (see frontend repo)

+# Run in a container
+Using Docker you can run the app in a container.
+First adjust the EXPOSE port and CMD based on what environment you are running in (the app defaults to port 3001 if nothing else is specified).

+Navigate into the directory then run the following:
+- `docker build . -t bookmarks_backend`
+- `docker run -d -p 3001:3001 bookmarks_backend`